 How do I make an appointment?

-Main Street Medical and Skin Centre runs an appointment system for your convenience, but we do keep times aside to fit in problems requiring urgent attention.
-You can make an appointment by telephoning reception on 9739 3837 or the Skin Centre on 9738 8873.
+Main Street Medical runs an appointment system for your convenience, but we do keep times aside to fit in problems requiring urgent attention.
+You can make an appointment by telephoning reception on 03 9739 3837.
 Please inform our receptionists of any unusual time constraints or if you require a longer appointment.

 What do I do after hours?

-In the even you need medical advice when the clinic is closed, Call Nurse on Call 1300 60 60 24 for the cost of a local call from anywhere in Victoria for health advice 24 hours a day, 7 days a week.
+In the event you need medical advice when the clinic is closed, call Nurse on Call 1300 60 60 24 for the cost of a local call from anywhere in Victoria for health advice 24 hours a day, 7 days a week.

 REMEMBER – in an EMERGENCY you should call ‘000’ to get an Ambulance OR go to the nearest Emergency Department at a Hospital.

 Billing & Fees